Kong/docs.konghq.com/src/gateway/get-started/configure-services-and-routes.md

 ### Add a route

-With an active service you can configure a route to point to that service.
-The router is what helps {{site.base_gateway}} forward requests to upstream services.
-Now you will configure a route `/mock` for the service `example_service`.
-This route will have a specific path that users will use to send requests.
+You can configure a route to point to an active service.
+The router helps {{site.base_gateway}} forward requests to upstream services.
+Now, you will configure the `/mock` route for the `example_service` service.
+This route has a specific path that users will use to send requests.
 A route is configured by sending a **POST** request to the [route object](/gateway/latest/admin-api/#route-object):

 ```sh